kgxsz/devops-101/part-four/README.md

         aws cloudformation create-stack --stack-name infrastructure --template-body "file://./infrastructure-template.json" --capabilities CAPABILITY_IAM

-- go to your CloudFormation browser tab, you should see your infrastructure stack being created, or equivalently through the AWS cli:
+- go to your CloudFormation browser tab, you should see your infrastructure stack being created, or equivalently through the AWS CLI:

         aws cloudformation describe-stacks